aws-samples/aws-modernization-with-akuity/content/3_ModuleThree_Kargo/31_SetupKargo.md

    --insecure-skip-tls-verify

-:tada: You are now able to access the Kargo UI.
+:tada: You are now logged in to Kargo.
+Now let's set the stage...literally. :arrow_right: